ids-s1-21/code-along-03/paralympics.md

 UK in most other contexts.
 I don’t like it either, but it’s pretty standard (the UK Paralympic team calls itself “ParalympicsGB”), so you’ll have to take it up with the IOC!

+[4] Some people are non-binary, of course, and so don’t fit into either of these categories.
+The statistics from the OECD don’t reflect that, much as the Census 2021 in England and Wales asked for respondents to state a binary sex as well as giving a free text box to state their gender.
+In Paralympic sports there are only two gender categories.